-Nevada County, like many others statewide, is dealing with an increasing number of teenagers and young adults experiencing homelessness and housing instability.
+Nevada County, like many others statewide, is dealing with a critical and fast-growing problem – an increasing number of children and young adults are experiencing homelessness.

 SAFE helps with homelessness in Nevada County by providing:

-- Basic needs, such as food, clothing, housing
+- Basic needs, such as food, clothing, housing, showers

 - Education and training, including transitioning to college and/or trade school